pyca/cryptography/docs/hazmat/backends/openssl.rst

 utilizes the `Yarrow`_ algorithm.

-On Windows the implementation of ``CryptGenRandom`` depends on which version of the operation sytem you are using.
+On Windows the implementation of ``CryptGenRandom`` depends on which version of the operation system you are using.
 See the `Microsoft documentation`_ for more details.

 Linux uses its own PRNG design. ``/dev/urandom`` is a non-blocking source seeded